FK BASK: Domestic competition

 After the war the club was immediately re-established and continued with work, but the results of the team were alarmingly bad.
 At beginning, the club was suffering heavy defeats, but this did not discourage the management and players.
-Their coach until 1926 was Austrian Otto Necas.
+Their coach until 1926 was Austrian Otto Neczas.
 A major contribution to the team was the arrival of Czech playmaker Alois Machek from SK Jugoslavija in 1927.
 In constant struggle with problems, at the end of the second decade of the 20th century, the club was neck to neck with the best Belgrade clubs, BSK and SK Jugoslavija, and in 1929 Soko made started their first triumphs.
 In the same year, they also successfully played against other Yugoslav First League clubs from Zagreb (Građanski, HAŠK, Concordia) and in Split, in the same year, they defeated Hajduk as well.
 It was the first defeat of Hajduk on its own playing field and in front of its own public by another club from Yugoslavia.

-For the first World Championship in Montevideo, in 1930, SOKO had three of its players in the Yugoslav national team: Milovan Jakšić, goalkeeper, who with great displays in Uruguay deserved the nickname "El grande Milovan", Milutin Ivković, captain and the best player of the team, and Branislav Hrnjiček, as a reserve player.
+For the first World Championship in Montevideo, in 1930, SOKO had three of its players in the Yugoslavia national team: Milovan Jakšić, goalkeeper, who with great displays in Uruguay deserved the nickname "El grande Milovan", Milutin Ivković, captain and the best player of the team, and Branislav Hrnjiček, as a reserve player.